-Blue Light Emergency Telephones
+Blue-Light Emergency Telephones

-MC has installed a number of Blue Light Telephones on campus to report emergencies; these devices enable you to speak quickly with someone from Public Safety.
+There are multiple blue-light phones on campus to report emergencies directly to Public Safety.
 The phones are located under or near a blue light.
-By pressing the button on the callbox the blue light strobe flashes and users are immediately connected with an officer from the Department of Public Safety.
+By pressing the button, the blue light flashes and users are connected with an officer from Public Safety.

-Emergency Blue-Light Phone Locations on Campus
+Blue-Light Phone Locations